Ha Giang Loop In Vietnam – All You Need To Know [2023]

 This will lead you down to a viewing platform that overlooks the impressive Song Nho Que River cutting its way through the valley and outrageous cliffs in the backdrop.

-As I was driving through Meo Vac, a storm cloud started to form above me, so I stopped in at a small convenience store to take shelter from the rain.
+As I was driving through Meo Vac, a storm cloud started to form above me, so I stopped at a small convenience store to take shelter from the rain.

 ha giang loop, ha giang tour, ha giang loop vietnam, ha giang loop road, ha giang motorbike loop, ha giang loop road vietnam, ha giang extreme north, heavens gate, mai pi leng